syabdullah/woocommerce-domain-names/readme.txt

 Because nobody asked anything yet.

 == Changelog ==

+= Unreleased =
+* added "From" before price
+* added input-text class to domain name field
+* fix options not included in cart total

 = 0.1.3.1 =
 * renamed as woocommerce-domain-names (hopefully the last rename, to match my other wc plugins naming)